Bringing a man and a woman together in marriage is like bringing two different countries together and trying to form one. read more

 A Sad Beginning

-Note: This is the second of a three-part series about Christian marriages.
+Note: This is the third of a three-part series about Christian marriages.